 Another priority area in Europe for Hydrogen and e-liquids is transportation, as it is the only major economic sector in which GHG emissions have increased in recent years, now accounting for around one-quarter of the EU’s total emissions.
 Biofuels and bioliquids are also instrumental in helping EU countries meet their 10% renewables target in transport.

 This is especially important when considering the greening of public transport systems, the vast majority of which still run on fossil fuels.

 Another critical factor in mobility is related to limited availability of electric vehicle (EV) public charging points in Europe.
 The development of a charging network must be accelerated to sustain the rise in EV adoption and enable this part of Europe’s long-term climate plan.

 Finally, looking to public transport, governments must enact specific measures to support the use of shared mobility options as part of their COVID recovery plans.
 Investments in hygiene measures such as disinfection, face mask availability, and adherence to social distancing will be necessary to revive the use of public transport and cut back on emissions created by private vehicles.

-Many readers familiar with these issues will recognise that these ideas represent a fraction of energy efficiency and green energy solutions available to organisations.
+Many readers familiar with these issues will recognize that these ideas represent a fraction of energy efficiency and green energy solutions available to organizations.
 To learn more about a full range of sustainability solutions, download a copy of the WEMO report.